Kuzushi, Biomechanics, and the Physics You’re Already Using

 Every judoka has felt it.

-That fleeting moment when your opponent shifts just enough, and the throw flows almost effortlessly.
-But what really happens in that instant?
-Is it just timing?
+That fleeting instant when your opponent shifts just enough — and the throw arrives almost effortlessly.
+No strain.
+No forcing.
+Just inevitability.

 In this NotebookLM podcast, we discuss the phases of Judo throwing techniques, specifically Kuzushi (unbalancing) and Tsukuri (fitting), categorising movements into General Action Invariants (whole body motion for distance shortening) and Specific Action Invariants (limb movements for positioning and force).